Join us in unlocking the treasures kept in archives across Europe.

 About

 Over the last decades, institutions with archival holding have invested important resources to offer access to digitized items.
-These “digital treasures” are thus incorporated as primary sources to free access portals, but they do not have a transformation process nor generate economic returns.
+These “digital treasures” are thus included as primary sources to free access portals, but they do not have a transformation process nor generate economic returns.

 The challenges of the digital age are moving memory institutions into new business models, and developing institutional enterprises around digitization.
 The rapidly changing technology is facilitating a period of experimentation and evaluation of new models.
 Digital collections have enormous potential for changing the way that information is used, and for developing new ways of preserving, collecting, organizing, propagating and accessing knowledge.

 The project is co-funded by the European Union through the Creative Europe programme, the framework programme of the EU for the cultural and audiovisual sectors.
-The consortium of 7 partners from 7 countries unites a multi-stakeholder team comprised of state archives, a technological institute, a cultural incubator, a research institution and an international network of cultural heritage institutions.
+The consortium of 7 partners from 7 countries unites a multi-stakeholder team comprised of state archives, a technological institute, a cultural incubator, a research institution and an international network of cultural heritage institution.

 Our project at a glance: